Current Suspected Overdose Deaths in Delaware for 2024: Get Help Now!

-Today, two of five (40 percent) children and two-thirds of adults in Delaware are either overweight or obese.
 Poor nutrition can affect the health of children, as well as adults.
-Weight-related diseases (such as diabetes and heart disease) formerly identified primarily in adults are now being observed in children and adolescents with excess body fat.
+People with healthy eating patterns live longer and are at lower risk for serious health problems such as heart disease, type 2 diabetes, and obesity.
+Weight-related diseases formerly identified primarily in adults are now being observed in children and adolescents with excess body fat.